 Making Copies Of Software - Users must not make copies of or use software unless they know that the copies are in keeping with the vendor's license to BSU.
-If a system that is used to process BSU information has been set up by the Information Systems department, users can rely on the fact that all software on this system is licensed and authorized.
+If DIT has set up a system that is used to process BSU information, users can rely on the fact that all software on this system licensed and authorized.
 Questions about licensing must be directed to DIT, which maintains documentation reflecting software licenses throughout BSU.
 Making regular backups of software for contingency planning purposes is permissible.
 DIT must remove all software that is not authorized on systems that are used to process BSU information.

-Information Labeling - In addition to maintaining the labels mentioned in "Information Sensitivity Classification," users must maintain information about source, date, and usage restrictions for all information provided by third parties.
+Information Labeling - In addition to maintaining the labels mentioned in "Information Sensitivity Classification," users must maintain information about the source, date, and usage restrictions for all information provided by third parties.
 These labels will be important for management decision-making purposes, and will demonstrate that BSU observed appropriate copyright and other intellectual property laws.
 Users must assume that all materials on the Internet are copyrighted unless specific notice states otherwise.